 Let us consider the internet for what it is.
-It is a tool and a technology that has not only liberated people, but has unfortunately transformed capitalism into something else.
-I’m sure Wood has read the propaganda piece, “The Shallows: What the Internet Is Doing to Our Brains,” otherwise known as a debunked commercial that has been pushed by Boomer college professors and liberals alike in it’s attack against the Internet Archive, which offers everything at our fingertips through free pdf files.
-There is no denial that the Information Age is here, and we are entering a “post” effect of that era.
-To simply be reactionary or contrarian against information and assume books are the true and authentic means of wisdom is bullshit at best.
-A basic reading of Vilém Flusser can telling you about books as an obsolete medium and the future of visual culture has dominated discourse.
-Like a soyboy that collects Funkopop dolls, Wood wants the righteous man to be the freedom advocate that collects books, and organizes them by color on the bookshelf.
+It is a tool and a technology that has not only liberated people but has unfortunately transformed capitalism into something else.
+I’m sure Wood has read the propaganda piece, “The Shallows: What the Internet Is Doing to Our Brains,” otherwise known as a debunked commercial that has been pushed by Boomer college professors and liberals alike in its attack against the Internet Archive, which offers everything at our fingertips through free .pdf files.
+There is no denying that the Information Age is here, and we are entering a “post” effect of that era.
+To simply be reactionary or contrarian against information and assume books are the authentic means of wisdom is bullshit at best.
+A basic reading of Vilém Flusser can tell you about books as an obsolete medium and the future of visual culture that has dominated the discourse.
+Like a soy boy who collects Funkopop dolls, Wood wants the righteous man to be the freedom advocate who collects books and organizes them by color on the bookshelf.

 And what about knowledge?
 It’s not enough for Wood.
-If through trial-and-error I make a mistake and learn from it, there is no perfection of “comprehension” for him.
-I absolutely know what black culture is about, it’s history, tradition, and behavior, and still, what makes that incomplete?
+If through trial and error, I make a mistake and learn from it, there is no perfection of “comprehension” for him.
+I know what black culture is about, its history, tradition, and behavior, and still, what makes that incomplete?
 Wouldn’t that be liberating to know about black culture?
 Or is that “racist” or incomprehensible?
 I understand the cause and effect here.
 I’m sure this is Wood applying some kind of Zen-Buddhist trip of thought assimilating with the irrational neoliberal state we live under.
 Why should I yearn to be a master with wisdom?
 Can I be a master without wisdom?
 Is that good, or bad?
-According to Wood, it must be all bad, and has something to do with the objective presence of material books.
+According to Wood, it must be all bad and has something to do with the objective presence of material books.

 Now let us consider books!

 Books can be edited with “second edition,” “third edition,” and so forth.
-Theres a reason why academics and intellects must cite the latest edition, as previous points either were debunked, revised, had a couple a typos, or that Wood is really interested in cancel culture and has to find the old words that make the author a legitimate racist.
-Just be grateful on Substack and Blogspot, you can make instant edits of typos and passages, which powerful editors would have been grateful of even back then.
+There is a reason why academics and intellects must cite the latest edition, as previous points either were debunked, revised, or had a couple of typos, or Wood is interested in cancel culture and has to find the old words that make the author a legitimate racist.
+Just be grateful on Substack and Blogspot, you can make instant edits of typos and passages, which powerful editors would have been grateful for even back then.
 It’s called innovation.

 Books, especially from major and mainstream publishing brands and outlets, the very products that Forest Books sells, are often used as manuals for social control.
 Books are the very thing that Wood claims they are not.
-Books do effect your retina (hence you got to wear glasses), they do effect your mental state, and there are cases of those who will read all night long.
+Books do affect your retina (hence you have to wear glasses), they do affect your mental state, and there are cases of those who will read all night long.
 Pretty simple.

-I wouldn’t be surprise if Wood is some kind of private property advocate or libertarian.
+I wouldn’t be surprised if Wood is some kind of private property advocate or libertarian.
 Everyone has access to the Internet Archive, and I can download and also own a pdf file.
-Eventually 3d-printers will be able to print out pdfs, as material books, in the privacy of one’s own home, negating the interest to go to Forest Books in the first place.
+Eventually, 3d-printers will be able to print out PDFs, as material books, in the privacy of their own home, negating the interest in going to Forest Books in the first place.
 So obviously, as stated before, the book “store” often irrationally acts like a church, but is confused because of its irrational desire for profit.
-Isn’t 3d-printing the private property power that Wood wants us to have?
+Isn’t 3D printing the private property power that Wood wants us to have?

-And sadly what Wood get wrong further is that books, especially new books, are catered to profit.
+And sadly what Wood gets wrong further is that books, especially new books, are catered to profit.
 Expect publishing houses to put out books that are no different from the clickbait found on any tabloid website.
-These kind of books annoy intellectuals with its farce and neoliberal clownish agendas.
+This kind of book annoys intellectuals with their farce and neoliberal clownish agendas.

-What Wood does not understand further is that novels, prose, and commentary is the “author’s live and art,” not the books.
-Books are not a “cultural legacy to the world,” as its history and mass media creation was as recent as 1400.
-Prior before, only religious and elite positions could have access to written work, scribed in a language not known to the public.
+What Wood does not understand further is that novels, prose, and commentary are the “author’s life and art,” not the books.
+Books are not a “cultural legacy to the world,” as their history and mass media creation were as recent as 1400.
+Before this, only religious and elite positions could have access to written work, scribed in a language not known to the public.
 The English language wasn’t even a lingua franca of the world till the last 200 years.
-Again, “books” are defined by Wood as a consumer and material good, and insisting the logic of language and communication is 100% relied on the perishable medium.
+Again, “books” are defined by Wood as a consumer and material goods, and insisting the logic of language and communication 100% relies on the perishable medium.
 It’s just not true.
-It’s a recent technological phenomena and not an infinite endgame.
-My own understanding and intellect is not because of “books” alone, but many other facets.
-People write books, and people relied on other people, through speaking and oration, especially through the birth of religion, where books did not exist!
+It’s a recent technological phenomenon and not an infinite endgame.
+My understanding and intellect are not because of “books” alone, but many other facets.
+People write books, and people rely on other people, through speaking and oration, especially through the birth of religion, where books did not exist!

-As for “freedom,” Wood has not many any claim as to why “books are freedom.”
+As for “freedom,” Wood does not make any claim as to why “books are freedom.”
 Well, are books racist?
 Can books be harmful?
-What makes me “free” for reading a book.
-Obviously I have to have some kind of learned behavior of liberalism to believe that a single book gives me freedom.
+What makes me “free” for reading a book?
+I have to have some kind of learned behavior of liberalism to believe that a single book gives me freedom.
 But aren’t there some that believe “hate speech is not free speech?”
-I guess there are some books that celebrate “freedom,” like learning about black trans people against a night curfew policy and protesting about it with the help of local democrats, verse “hateful” books like Black Sun: Aryan Cults, Esoteric Nazism and the Politics of Identity.
+I guess some books celebrate “freedom,” like learning about black trans people against a night curfew policy and protesting about it with the help of local democrats, verse “hateful” books like Black Sun: Aryan Cults, Esoteric Nazism and the Politics of Identity.
 The mere information provided is bound to advocate hate!

 Books are NOT a form of “freedom.”
 They are technological tools used for social control and ideological purposes.
 You can learn from reading books, but not by the ownership of the book.
 How does one read?
 Reading doesn't require a book!